indiana-university/rivet-source/src/components/02-spacing/README.md

 - `xl` = Extra large (40px/2.5rem)
 - `xxl` = Extra extra large (48px/3rem)

-So a the class `.m-top-sm` would add 16px/1rem of margin on all screen sizes to the top of the element it was applied to.
+So the class `.m-top-sm` would add 16px/1rem of margin on all screen sizes to the top of the element it was applied to.

 ### Responsive spacing

-Each spacing utility class also comes with a set of modifiers that allow you to adjust spacing a different screen sizes.
+Each spacing utility class also comes with a set of modifiers that allow you to adjust spacing at different screen sizes.
 Take the following `div`

 ```html
 <div class="p-bottom-sm p-bottom-lg--md-up">